-Protective Laboratory procedures, practices and equipment accepted by laboratory health and safety experts as effective or that the Laboratory Practices and employer can show to be effective in minimizing the potential for Equipment employee exposure to hazardous chemicals.
+1 Protective Laboratory procedures, practices and equipment accepted by Laboratory laboratory health and safety experts as effective or that the Practices and employer can show to be effective in minimizing the potential for Equipment employee exposure to hazardous chemicals.
 Pyrophoric Gas Chemical in a gaseous state that will ignite spontaneously in air at (29 CFR 1910.1200) a temperature of 130 degrees F (54.5 degrees C) or below.
 Reproductive Chemicals that affect the reproductive capabilities including Toxins adverse effects on sexual function and fertility in males and females as well as adverse effects on the development of the offspring.
 Chemicals classified as "Reproductive Toxins" in accordance with the "Hazard Communication Standard" (29 CFR 1910.1200) shall be considered reproductive toxins for purposes of 29 CFR 1910.1450.
 Safety Data Sheet Written or printed material concerning a hazardous chemical that (SDS) is prepared in accordance with 29 CFR 1910.1200(g) and consists (29 CFR 1910.1200) of 16 sections: 1.
 Identification; 2.
 Hazard(s) Identification; 3.
 Composition (Information on Ingredients); 4.
 First-Aid Measures; 5.
 Fire-Fighting Measures; 6.
 Accidental Release Measures; 7.
 Handling and Storage; 8.
 Exposure Controls/Personal Protection; 9.
 Physical and Chemical Properties; 10.
 Stability and Reactivity; 11.
 Toxicological Information; 12.
 Ecological Information; 13.
 Disposal Considerations; 14.
 Transport Information; 15.
 Regulatory Information; and 16.
 Other Information including date of preparation or last revision.
-Select Carcinogen Any substance which meets one of the following criteria: Select Careinogen 1.
-Regulated by OSHA as a carcinogen; or Regulated by OSHA as a calchogen, of Listed under the category "Known To Be Carcinogens" in the annual report on carcinogens published by the National Toxicology Program (NTP) (latest edition); or 3.
+Select Carcinogen Any substance which meets one of the following criteria: 1.
+Regulated by OSHA as a carcinogen; or 2.
+Listed under the category "Known To Be Carcinogens" in the annual report on carcinogens published by the National Toxicology Program (NTP) (latest edition); or 3.
 Listed under Group 1 ("Carcinogenic to Humans") by the International Agency for Research on Cancer monographs (IARC) (latest edition); or 4.
 Listed in either Group 2A or 2B by IARC or under the category "Reasonably Anticipated to be Carcinogens" by

-NTP and causes statistically significant tumor incidence in experimental animals in accordance with any of the following criteria: a.
-After inhalation exposure of 6-7 hours per day, five days per week, for a significant portion of a lifetime to dosages of less than 10 mg/m; or b.
+VINSI VOP No. 0.0.0 Safety Plan & Conduct of Operations [Rev. 0.3] Page 54 of 54 NTP and causes statistically significant tumor incidence in experimental animals in accordance with any of the following criteria: a.
+After inhalation exposure of 6-7 hours per day, five days per week, for a significant portion of a lifetime to dosages of less than 10 mg/m3; or b.
 After repeated skin application of less than 300 (mg/kg of body weight) per week; or c.
 After oral dosages of less than 50 mg/kg of body weight per day.
 Simple Asphyxiant Substance or mixture that displaces oxygen in the ambient atmosphere and can thus cause oxygen deprivation in those who are exposed leading to unconsciousness and death